Fleksozavr/Fleksozavr/README.md

 ---

 ### :woman_technologist: About Me : I am a beginnger programmer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia.
-- :telescope: I have been studying Python for more than 1 year, I dream of becoming a backend developer.
+- :telescope: I have been studying Python for more than 1 year and strive to become a backend developer.

 - :seedling: Exploring backend Content Writing.